anniedhempe/Fatquant/README.md

 #### Option 2
 This option allows segmentation of white pixels to be performed on binary thresholded raw image or manually tagged image.

-For raw image, you can refer the following inputs:
+For raw image, users can refer the following inputs:

 `Enter thresholded image name with extension: Small_samples/Figure_28_228.png`

 `Enter 'y' if the thresholded image is of manually tagged data: n`

-For image with manual tagged fats, you can refer the following inputs:
+For image with manual tagged fats, users can refer the following inputs:

 `Enter thresholded image name with extension: Small_samples/Figure_28_tagged_bi.png`